Experience-Monks/jam3-lesson-chrome-dev-tools/README.md

-#Chrome Dev Tools
+#Chrome Developer Tools
-This is a lesson on how we use Chrome Dev Tools at Jam3.
-Dev Tools provide a nice way of debugging your code and to quickly try different things in js/html/css.
+This is an overview of the Chrome Dev Tools and how we use them.
+The Chrome Dev Tools provide a nice way of debugging your code and to quickly try different js/HTML/css directly in the browser.

-##How to start working with Chrome Dev Tools?
+###How to start working with Chrome Developer Tools?
-To open dev tools, click on the menu in the top right, go to "more tools" and then click "Developer Tools" you can also use the shortcuts:
+To open the developer tools, click on the menu in the top right, go to "more tools" and then click "Developer Tools".
+You will want to start using the shortcuts soon though:

 OSX - Cmd + Alt + i
 Linux/Windows - F12 or Ctrl + Shift + I

-or, if you want to jump right into inspecting an element.
+Or, if you want to jump right into inspecting an element.
 Right click an element, and select "inspect element" this will open the Developer Tools with that element selected.
-You can also use the shortcuts:
+You can also use the shortcuts and hover over the element:

 OSX - Cmd + Shift + C
 Linux/Windows - Ctrl + Alt + C

 ##Anatomy
+This section will go over the basic features of the dev tools, organized by tab.

 ###Elements
 Elements panel allows you to inspect and live edit the HTML and CSS of a web page.
 ![alt tag](./images/elements-panel.png?raw=true "Elements Panel")